What does the engine management light mean?

 What is the engine management light?

-Modern cars feature multiple on-board sensors that monitor how the engine and other systems are performing.
-By measuring things like the amount of air being drawn into the system, the type of emissions being produced, how well the engine is igniting the fuel, and numerous other aspects, a car’s on-board computers can tell how well the vehicle is running.
+Modern cars are very complicated and high-tech.
+They use multiple on-board sensors to monitor how the engine and other systems are performing.
+By measuring things like the amount of air being drawn into the system, the type of emissions being produced, how well the engine is igniting the fuel, a car’s on-board computers can tell how well the vehicle is running.

 Amber engine management light

 An orange or amber light is the least serious.
-If this light comes on and persists, it means that you should be able to keep driving as normal, but take your car to be looked at by a garage as soon as you can.
+If this light comes on and stays on, it means that you should be able to keep driving as normal but take your car to be looked at by a garage as soon as you can.

 Flashing engine management light